CrazyRedMachine/popnhax_tools/pms2bemani/README.md

 ## GUI for pms2bemani

-GUI and manager for generate mods from p2b files.
+GUI and manager for pms2bemani.
-Based on the fields filled, makes a subprocess call to pms2bemani.py with arguments.
-This script needs to be in the same folder as pms2bemani.py and gui_stuff.
+This script needs to be in the same folder as pms2bemani.py and gui_assets.

-p2b files:
-JSON file with attributes related to pms2bemani.py

 ## Credits